Eligibility and Entitlement

 - Identify resources needed to achieve rehabilitation

-What is a Rehabilitation Plan?
+What is a Readiness Plan?

-Depending on their circumstances, veterans will work with their VRC to select one of the following five tracks of services (see definitions for more detail):
+Depending on their circumstances, Veterans will work with their VRC to select one of the following five tracks of services (see definitions for more detail):

 - Reemployment (with a former employer)